OpenJobDescription/openjd-model-for-python/README.md

 ## Versioning

-This package's version follows [Semantic Versioning 2.0](https://semver.org/).
+This package's version follows [Semantic Versioning 2.0](https://semver.org/), but is still considered to be in its initial development, thus backwards incompatible versions are denoted by minor version bumps.
+To help illustrate how versions will increment during this initial development stage, they are described below:

-1. The MAJOR version is currently 0.
+1. The MAJOR version is currently 0, indicating initial development.
-2. The MINOR version is incremented when backwards incompatible changes are introduced to the public API.
+2. The MINOR version is currently incremented when backwards incompatible changes are introduced to the public API.
-3. The PATCH version is incremented when bug fixes or backwards compatible changes are introduced to the public API.
+3. The PATCH version is currently incremented when bug fixes or backwards compatible changes are introduced to the public API.

 ## Example Usage